wenhanfei/Edge-assisted-wireless-communication-system/README.md

  The datasets collected through the above steps are used to train the bandwidth prediction models and tested on this edge-assisted wireless communication system.

+ The data training process is performed on the MEC server with the Pytorch platform.
+When the offline training process is completed, the bandwidth prediction models are hosted on the MEC server.
+The proposed and baseline prediction schemes acquire RAN context measurement resultsof the previous M = 20 transmission periods, and predict the available bandwidth for the next transmission period.